IFRS vs J-GAAP: Strategic Impacts for Global Businesses in Japan

 Tax, First-Time Adoption, and Regulatory Landscape in Japan

-Switching between IFRS and J-GAAP involves more than accounting—it is a multidisciplinary challenge involving tax planning, regulatory compliance, and effective project management.
+Switching between IFRS and J-GAAP involves more than accounting — it is a multidisciplinary challenge involving tax planning, tax filing and corporate compliance in Japan, and effective project management.
 As Japanese and international authorities implement new regulations and minimum tax regimes, companies must update their policies and systems proactively to remain compliant, reduce risk, and capitalize on opportunities.

 Deferred Tax from Goodwill, Impairments, and Asset Groups